asmigar/create-nginx/README.md

 ```

 ## CI/CD
-1. Create environments in the GitHub repo and secrets.
+1. Fork this repo.
+In your forked repo create environments and secrets.
 Secrets needed in workflow can be checked in `.github/workflows/tf-ci.yml` file.

 ## Report Bug
 To raise issue/bug click [here](https://github.com/asmigar/create-nginx/issues/new).